SiliconW01f/KIT/README.md

 ### Setup Instructions:

-1. Edit the first line of "C:\ProgramData\Kingfisher Investigation Toolkit\Config\EventLog.cfg" with required Windows Event IDs seperated by commas(,).
+1. Edit the first line of "C:\ProgramData\Kingfisher Investigation Toolkit\Config\EventLog.cfg" with required Windows Event IDs separated by commas(,).

 1. Edit the first line of "C:\ProgramData\Kingfisher Investigation Toolkit\Config\EventLog.cfg" with the number of hours of Windows Event Logs to Search.